-A rising number of countries have adopted a disability/equal opportunity card linked to national disability registry, in a bid to streamline access to support across government services.
 These digital registries have started evolving into Disability Management Information Systems (DMIS), offering several benefits:

-- Digitization allows community workers to carry out computer assisted assessments more comprehensively than they would with paper-based tools and provides possibilities for fast verification validation and oversight. - When linked to single-window assessment systems, DMIS can reduce administrative burdens on individuals with disabilities and their families, preventing repeated assessments and reducing administrative costs. - They facilitate case management and access to diverse social protection benefits like cash benefits, healthcare, assistive devices, services and concessions.
-If skills and occupation information is included, they can aid job placements. - DMIS make social protection systems more shock responsive, supporting expansion of existing disability benefits, and help create new ones during crises, as seen during the COVID-19 pandemic. - Aggregated data from DMIS can help priorities, plan, and cost service and scheme extensions or development at local and national levels based on assessed needs, especially when combined with national statistical data.
+- Digitization allows community worker to carry out computer assisted assessment more comprehensive than they woud with paper-based tools and provides possibilities for fast verification validation and oversight - When linked to single-window assessment systems, DMIS can reduce administrative burdens on disabled individuals and their families, preventing repeated assessments and reducing administrative costs. - They facilitate case management and access to diverse social protection benefits like cash benefits, healthcare, assistive devices, support and concessions.
+If skills and occupation information is included, they can aid job placements. - DMIS make social protection systems more shock responsive, supporting expansion of existing disability benefits, and help create new ones during crises, as seen during the COVID-19 pandemic. - Aggregated data from DMIS can help priorities, plan, and cost service and scheme extensions or development at local and national levels based on assessed needs, especailly when combined with national statistical data.